aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changlog ###

+#### 1.4.2 ####
+- Use StartTimeZone and EndTimeZone of events if different to system timezone
+- Map server timezones to Windows Timezones and set time in StartTimeZone to fix recurring events which span DST shifts (fixes bug #94)
+- Fix many cases of mapping recurrence exceptions and finding them over DST changes or if Outlook and Server are in different timezones
+- Fix for bug #101, wrong exdate calculation
+- Fix originalDate calculation of recurrence exceptions if they are on previous day in UTC
+- Don't export historical timezone data before 1970

 #### 1.4.1 ####
 - Add mapping of IMAddress for contacts